neoswing/meshbest/README.md

 ##        -------Usage-------

-To proceed with the classic algorithm of mesh scan analysis one should call the function **classic()** imported from meshbest.algorithms.
+To proceed with the simple algorithm where returned is only a crystal map one should call the function **simple()** imported from meshbest.algorithms.
 One should pass the json file to the function with all experiment parameters and pre-analysis by Dozor.
-If working directory is not specified as a second argument to **classic()**, MeshBest will work in the CWD and produce related output files there.
+If working directory is not specified as a second argument to **simple()**, MeshBest will work in the CWD and produce related output files there.